Mesfrum/Wellm/README.md

 You can add or remove models from the `model_list` array as needed.

+## Future Improvements and Features

+- **User Authentication**: Implement user authentication to enable personalized experiences and save conversation history.
+- **Performance Optimization**: Further optimize performance by fine-tuning WebLLM and leveraging browser capabilities.
+- **Integration with External Services**: Preferably over a LAN.
+- **Model Selection**: Support for loading multiple LLM models, and users can switch between them with ease.

 ## Contributing

-Contributions to the WebLLM Demo project are welcome!
+Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the project's GitHub repository.

 ## License